NVIDIAGameWorks/Streamline/docs/ProgrammingGuideLatency.md

 ### 3.0 CHECK LATENCY SETTINGS AND CAPABILITIES

-To find out what latency modes are available, current active or to obtain the latest latency stats you can do the following:
+To find out what latency modes are available, currently active or to obtain the latest latency stats you can do the following:

 ```cpp
 sl::LatencySettings latencySettings{};